cmill029/Undergrad-Projects/CPU_Scheduling_Simulation/README.md

 # CPUSCHED
-CPUSCHED is a cpu scheduling simulation
+CPUSCHED is a cpu scheduling simulation, it simulates 10000 processes being run by a CPU and then orgainizes them based on the different types of scheduling.

 ## Installation
 use g++ compiler in order to run code